NureHlynskyiVadym/arkpz-pzpi-22-2-hlynskyi-vadym/Task2/arkpz-pzpi-22-2-hlynskyi-vadym-task2/README.md

 # LevelUp

 ## Overview
-This is README file that describes API configuration, endpoints and how to interact with them.
+This is README file that describes API configuration, controllers, endpoints and how to interact with them.

+## Groups Controller

 ## Base URL
 ```
 /api/groups